JADES: The incidence rate and properties of galactic outflows in low-mass galaxies across 3 < z < 9: Outflow identification

-Among the targets with candidate outflows, selected as described above, we removed two targets, 10013704 and 8083, since the broad component of \ha\ was not associated with outflowing gas but arose from the broad line region of AGN based on the analysis of the nebular lines in R1000 NIRspec data (\citealt{Bunker:2023} and Maiolino et al., in prep.).
+From the targets with candidate outflows detected in $H\alpha$, selected as described above, we removed two targets, 10013704 and 8083, because the broad component of \ha\ was not associated with outflowing gas, but arose from the broad-line region of AGN based on the analysis of the nebular lines in R1000 NIRSpec data (\citealt{Bunker:2023} and \citealt{Maiolino:2023b}).
+On the other hand, we note that 10013704 shows evidence for outflows in \oiii\, and this target was therefore included in the \oiii\ outflow sample.
 After applying these selection criteria, we identified 13 galaxies with outflow signatures.
 The spectra of all of them, together with their best-fitting models, are reported in Appendix~\ref{app:best_fitting_results}.
-The best-fit results for the modeling with two Gaussian profiles are listed in Tables~\ref{tab:table1} and ~\ref{tab:table1b}.
+The best-fit results for the modelling with two Gaussian profiles are listed in Tables~\ref{tab:table1} and ~\ref{tab:table1b}.